trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 #### [USB Micro to USB 3 OTG adapter with keychain](https://www.amazon.com/dp/B071Y4CZV9) {#usb-micro-to-usb-3-otg-adapter-with-keychain}

-**Supports Samsung Galazy S7 S6 S5 S4 S3 Note 2 Note, HTC One X, HTC One S, Moto G5, Moto X, or other Android device with USB Micro and OTG support.**[https://www.amazon.com/dp/B071Y4CZV9](https://www.amazon.com/dp/B071Y4CZV9)
+{% include note.html content="Supports Samsung Galazy S7 S6 S5 S4 S3 Note 2 Note, HTC One X, HTC One S, Moto G5, Moto X, or other Android device with USB Micro and OTG support.[https://www.amazon.com/dp/B071Y4CZV9](https://www.amazon.com/dp/B071Y4CZV9)" %}

 This solution is ideal as it can be carried on a keychain for on the go use.